shenolosman/School-Group-Agile-Project-Discord-Bot/Pr3s3nc3 documentation.md

 Example: !registerteacher Jakob

-### !Attendance [timespan]
+### !Presence [timespan]

-The first time this command is run on the server, everyone who is not assigned with the teacher role are registered as students for this class.
+The first time this command is ran on the server, everyone who is not assigned with the teacher role are registered as students for this class.

 To run this command you need the teacher role.
-When run it starts a presence check with a quiz.
+When ran it starts a presence check with a quiz.
 The students have as long as the teacher specifies in the [timespan] parameter to react with an emoji corresponding to an answer to the question.